-Always popular on our Walks is the story of Robert Sadler’s ‘Copenhagen Running Grounds’ which many of the Summerstown182 would have grown up hearing about.
-These were located off Garratt Lane between 1853 and 1864.
-Contemporary knowledge of this was practically non-existent until local historian Kevin Kelly wrote a book about it a few years ago.
-We hope this year to further publicise this remarkable story by placing a plaque at the site, opposite Tesco, near the junction of Garratt Lane and Burmester Road.
+We combined it with another of our fantastic plaque unveilings!
+Robert Sadler’s ‘Copenhagen Running Grounds’ is somewhere many of the Summerstown182 would have grown up hearing about.
+This was located off Garratt Lane between 1853 and 1864.
+Contemporary knowledge of it was practically non-existent until local historian Kevin Kelly wrote a book about it a few years ago.
+We have now further publicised this remarkable story by placing a plaque at the site, opposite Tesco, near the junction of Garratt Lane and Burmester Road.